matbanik/InteractiveBrokers-Trader-Workstation-Logger-RiskCalculator/README.md

 ### 2. External Applications

 -   **Interactive Brokers Trader Workstation (TWS)**: You must have a running instance of TWS or IB Gateway to which the application can connect.
-The logger does not depend on any other external executables.
-The `faster-whisper-xxl.exe` file mentioned is not a dependency for this application.

-If an application were to require an external executable from a source like GitHub, the process would be:
-1. Navigate to the project's GitHub repository.
-2. Go to the "Releases" section on the right-hand side.
-3. Find the desired version and download the executable from the "Assets" list.
-4. Place the executable in the same directory as the script or in a directory included in your system's PATH.

 ## Configuration